PRP Treatment for Hair loss

 August 2, 2012 Written by Beautiphi - 0 Comments

-Platelet-rich plasma, or often termed as PRP, is concentrated blood plasma (composition of blood) that contains approximately five times the number of platelets found in normal circulating blood.
+Platelet-rich plasma, or PRP, is concentrated blood plasma that contains approximately five times the number of platelets found in normal circulating blood.
 Apart from red blood cells and white blood cells, our blood also contains cells known as platelets.
 The function of platelets is to promote healing and aid in the clotting of blood at the site of a wound.
 Platelets contain growth factors that promote regeneration of the cells in the body.
 PRP has been used in medicine for the last two decades.

-The benefits of platelets and the regeneration of tissue is widely known and accepted in medical literature, but its usage in recent medical conditions is currently being studied.
+The benefits of platelets and the regeneration of tissue is widely known and accepted in medical literature.
 The use of PRP to treat hair loss has the potential to change the way hair loss is treated around the world as it’s a revolutionary, new treatment for hair loss.

-Platelets aid in clotting of blood which is the key to the body’s ability to heal wounds.
-The idea behind PRP therapy is that by increasing the platelet count in a wounded area, the body’s healing capacity in that area would be accelerated.
+Platelets aid in the body’s ability to heal wounds and promote cell growth.
+The idea behind PRP therapy is that by increasing the platelet count in a certain area, the body’s healing capacity in that area would be accelerated.

 The injection of platelet-rich plasma (PRP) is a technique using the body’s own blood to heal itself.
-Doctors incorporate its use for the growth of thinning hair, transplanted hair, and wound healing.
+Doctors now incorporate it for the growth of thinning hair, transplanted hair, and wound healing.
 Many patients have benefited from this form of treatment.

 How does PRP help in treating hair loss?

 If the hair follicles or hair roots are healthy, the growth of the hair is healthy.
 Hair follicles survive on the nutrition they get from the blood supply.
-If we introduce platelets by administering platelet-rich plasma (PRP) in the area of damaged hair follicles, it amplifies the body’s naturally occurring wound healing mechanism.
-Some doctors around the world believe PRP can be used to stimulate the growth of hair follicles preventing hair loss.
+If we introduce platelets by administering platelet-rich plasma (PRP) in the area of damaged hair follicles, it amplifies the body’s naturally occurring wound-healing mechanism.
+PRP can be used to stimulate the growth of hair follicles, preventing hair loss and aiding in growth.

 PRP therapy is performed in 3 stages.

 First, approximately 60-100ml of blood is collected from your vein.
 It’s very similar to having a routine blood test performed at your doctor’s clinic.
-The blood is collected by a nurse or perfusionist and placed in a special container.
-The container is then placed in a machine called a centrifuge where your blood is spun for approximately 15 minutes.
-When the centrifuge has stopped spinning, your blood components have now been separated.
-The concentrated platelets have been separated from your normal whole blood.
+The blood is collected by a nurse and placed in a special container.
+The container is then placed in a centrifuge where your blood is spun for approximately 15 minutes to separate the concentrated platelets from your normal whole blood.
 The PRP that contains abundant growth factors and stem cells is now ready to be applied to the scalp.
 The goal of this process is to increase the effects of PRP therapy in hair loss.

-The rich concentration of platelets now has to be applied to the scalp where hair loss has begun.
+The rich concentration of platelets is now applied to the scalp where hair loss has begun.
 Therefore, preparing the scalp to receive the PRP is necessary.
 For this, the scalp is stimulated to activate the wound healing process.
 Topical anesthesia is applied on the portion of the scalp where PRP will be injected.
 To prepare the scalp for PRP application, a special micro needling roller device is used.
-This roller device causes microtrauma to the lower layer of the scalp that induces other healing and growth repair cells into action.
-The microneedle roller uses 192 unique needles made up of titanium that pierces into the skin and opens the skin to create micro wounds.
-Since it uses less pressure, the pain is minimal.
-Immediately, the highly concentrated PRP is injected in many different areas of the scalp.
+This roller device causes micro-trauma to the lower layer of the scalp skin that induces other healing and growth repair cells into action.
+The micro-needle roller uses 192 unique needles made up of titanium that pierce into the skin and open the skin to create micro-wounds.
+Since it uses low pressure, the pain is minimal.
+Immediately, the highly concentrated PRP is injected in these areas of the scalp.

-The new rolling device product is a medical breakthrough for physicians to utilize because it causes the patient much less pain then similar products used in the past.
-This device also saves a doctor much needed time when performing this form of treatment.
+The new rolling device product is a medical breakthrough because it causes patients much less pain than similar products used in the past.

 Occlusive dressing is then applied on the scalp and photodynamic treatment on the injected area is carried out to further enhance the effects of PRP.
 Mild discomfort is expected during the treatment.
 You can return to your normal activity almost immediately, but your scalp needs protection from the sun and excessive irritation.